ahskur/ahskur/README.md

 ### Hello! 👋
-I'm a university student on my way to be a Full Stack Python developer.
+I'm on my way to be a Full Stack Python developer.

 🔭 Currently learning Algorithms and other concepts.